 - Additional information about course equivalents for this program is available on the Course Planning Registration for Study Abroad and Study USA page.

 Costs for study abroad vary program to program and will not be exactly the same as on-campus costs of attendance at Elon.

-Need-based scholarships are available for Elon summer programs through the GEC.
-For additional information on scholarships or other funding for study abroad, see the Funding for Study Abroad webpage.
+For additional information on scholarships or other funding for global engagement, see the Financial Planning for Global Study page.

-School for Field Studies (SFS) awards scholarships for students on their programs.
+School for Field Studies (SFS) awards scholarships for students in their programs.
 For more information on SFS funding, visit the SFS website.

 Students live in a field station in a small, local community.
 Students share living quarters and have access to a kitchen/dining area, library, computer room, and classrooms.